 Here's the thing: the numbers are one story, but the review content tells you why this is connecting so hard.
 Steam user iThanatos put it cleanly: "The hook is how smoothly it blends genres: the satisfying 'one more run' progression of Valheim, gorgeous visuals, and naval combat that feels like the pirate game everyone's been waiting for.
 Honestly, this is what Sk&Bones should've been and it scratches that Black Flag itch in the best way."

 That comparison keeps coming up.
-Assassin's Creed Black Flag remains the gold standard for pirate games more than a decade after its release, and the developers at Windrose Crew have been open about drawing direct inspiration from it.
-The game blends Black Flag-style sailing with Sea of Thieves-style combat and Valheim's survival and crafting loop into something that, by all accounts, actually holds together.
+Assassin's Creed Black Flag remains the gold standard for pirate games more than a decade after its release, and Windrose Crew has been open about drawing direct inspiration from it.
+The game merges Black Flag's sailing mechanics with Sea of Thieves-inspired combat and Valheim's survival crafting into something that, by all accounts, actually works.

 Base crafting on a tropical island